ashemath/btw-img/docs.md

 I'll probably need to add a Terraform configuration later on, but for now my focus is on deploying to baremetal or Virtual machines using a PXE boot server.

 Vagrant does a good job at putting up a single server, and I do not need a custom Debian server to install `dnsmasq` and provide PXE services onto a virtual interface.

-Configure a linux bridge between the virtual interface and your physical interface, drop that into a configured VLAN on your infrastructure, and now you can install Debian anywhere, on demand.
+Configure a linux bridge between the virtual interface and your physical interface, drop that bridge onto a configured VLAN on your infrastructure, and now you can install Debian anywhere, on demand.

-A well configured system shouldn't have it's ip address baked into it's configuration anyways, and we can update production DNS and DHCP using a parallel process, and production systems can manage those services after system deployment.
+A well configured system shouldn't have it's ip address baked into the initial configuration anyways, and we can update production DNS and DHCP using a parallel process, and the production DNS/DHCP systems can manage those services after system deployment.

 `dnsmasq` management from the Vagrant launched VM is viable too, depending on your usecase.
 Networking between hypervisors would require some creativity, and this project isn't